fotomash/zanalytics-quant/docs/api-security.md

 ## Setting and rotating `X-API-Key`

-- Set the `X-API-Key` value as an environment variable in production deployments.
+- Set the `X-API-Key` value in an environment variable named `MCP_API_KEY`.
 Avoid hard-coding it in source code or configuration files.
-- Rotate the key on a regular schedule and update the environment variable accordingly.
+- Rotate the key on a regular schedule and update `MCP_API_KEY` accordingly.
 - For local development you can use a test value such as `dev-key-123`.

 ## Public vs. protected endpoints